baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-batman-adv-on-raspberry-pi.md

 * [Creating a basic Batman-adv mesh](http://www.radiusdesk.com/technical_discussions/batman_basic)

-# Step 1: Prepare the Raspberry Pi
+# Step 1: Prepare the Raspberry Pi - DONE
 I have a post ["HowTo: Set-Up the Raspberry Pi as a Headless Device"][28] that will initialize the Raspberry Pi.
 Your going to need two devices to create a minimal network.